 9. Choose a green Bed & Breakfast

-Finally we offer you a selection of our best Ecobnb green accommodations (apartments, B&B and agriturism) for a green and eco-friendly holiday in Venice!
+Finally, we offer you a selection of our best Ecobnb green accommodations (apartments, B&B and agritourism) for a green and eco-friendly holiday in Venice!

-Ecobnb is a community for sustainable travels that offers to the tourists from all over the world the possibility to book their green holidays.
-Energy-saving light bulbs, biological food, photovoltaic panels, permaculture, free bikes and free transfert for visitors coming without cars, natural products and recycling, are just few examples of the prerequisites of our eco-sustainable accommodations.
+Ecobnb is a community for sustainable travel that offers tourists from all over the world the possibility to book their green holidays.
+Energy-saving light bulbs, biological food, photovoltaic panels, permaculture, free bikes and free transfers for visitors coming without cars, natural products and recycling, are just a few examples of the prerequisites of our eco-sustainable accommodations.

 The best moment to appreciate the calm and peace of Venice?
-During the sunset, when the sun goes down and his colors brights the streets, the channels and the buildings, giving to the city a magical atmosphere!
+During the sunrise or during the sunset, when the sun goes down and his colors brights the streets, the channels and the buildings, giving to the city a magical atmosphere!